 The following contests and magazines are open to submissions from students.
 Please send in any other contests that you know about and I’ll add them to the list.
 Also, let me know if any contests have been discontinued.

-The Gaithersburg Book Festival is holding a short story contest for students in grades 9-12 living in the Washington metropolitan area.
+The Gaithersburg Book Festival often holds a short story contest for students in grades 9-12 living in the Washington metropolitan area.
 Short stories must be no longer than 1,000 words and must begin with one of three lines provided on the contest website.

 Washington Post KidsPost Annual Poetry Contest occurs every April in honor of National Poetry Month.
 See their website for rules on how to enter.